 A quick note about this email: it’s a long one.
 We have a lot of information to share with you.
 They won’t all be this long, though.
 We promise.

 In general, the types of financial aid available to students—regardless of where they attend college—fall into three categories: grants and scholarships, loans, and student work opportunities.
-This email discusses the opportunities your student may have to finance a University of Denver education.
+This email discusses the opportunities you may have to finance your education at the University of Denver.

 Grants and Scholarships:

 All types of grants and scholarships are considered “gift aid,” which means they do not have to be repaid.
 Gift aid comes from four sources:

 - the State of Colorado

 Your final award letter will likely contain a combination of aid from the first three sources.
 Let’s look at them in more detail.